Review - 'Extraterrestrial: The First Sign of Intelligent Life Beyond Earth' by Avi Loeb

 No truer words have been said by Nora, the world's largest wet blanket.
 Woe is her, folks.

-Lest you think I'm cold-hearted for not loving this, I assure you, I'm not.
-Normally, I love sappy, cheesy, inspirational mush.
+Normally I love sappy, cheesy, inspirational mush.
 I watch Hallmark movies.
 I believe in soulmates and happily ever after.
 I cry during every sweet scene in every movie.
-And yet this book left me so cold inside, and I'll try to put into words why.
+And yet this book left me so cold inside, I got absolutely zero feels unless you count frustration as a feel.

 Another problem is that it's really hard to connect with Nora.
-She'll take a situation, suck every ounce of joy out of it, and interpret what's left in the most negative way possible.
+She'll take any situation, suck every ounce of joy out of it, and interpret what's left in the most negative way possible.
 She's full of regret for every decision she's ever made, and thinks the grass is always greener.
 However, other than being negative, she literally has no other personality traits.
 She's a blank slate, dull and uninteresting.

-I also have issues with the core messages in this book.
-Nora finally learns her lesson, but only after having fixated on each regret, remade every decision, and lived all subsequent lives.
-I'm also uncomfortable with the implication that if you're depressed, you only need to change your outlook and you will feel better.
-That goes against everything we understand about mental illness, including that it's important to seek out professional help, that it can be chemically based, and that it's not a matter of not trying hard enough.
+But my biggest issue is that I'm really uncomfortable with this book's implication that if you're depressed, you only need to change your mindset and you will feel better.
+That goes against everything we understand about mental illness, including that it's important to seek professional help, that it can be chemically based, and that it's not a matter of not trying hard enough.

 Readaroo Rating: 2 stars